-Your business can become the eco-friendly option.
-You can be seen a more personalized in your approach.
+Your business can become an eco-friendly option.
+Create a brand promise where you can be seen as more personalized in your approach.

 Have you ever been on a random website ready to buy something?
 You have your cart filled and that credit card in hand.

 Then you start to second guess yourself.
 How do you know if this is a legitimate business?